OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

     5. **Author Client Secret**: The client secret of the Microsoft Teams author bot app. (from Step 1)
     6. **Proactively Install User App [Optional]**: Default value is `true`.
 You may set it to `false` if you want to disable the feature.
     7. **User App ExternalId [Optional]**: Default value is `148a66bb-e83d-425a-927d-09f4299a9274`.
 This **MUST** be the same `id` that is in the Teams app manifest for the user app.
-    8. **DefaultCulture, SupportedCultures [Optional]**: By default the application contains `en-US` resources.
-You may add/update the resources for other locales and update this configuration if desired.
+    8. **DefaultCulture [Optional]**: By default the application uses `en-US` locale.
+You can choose the locale from the list, if you wish to use the app in different locale.Also, you may add/update the resources for other locales and update this configuration if desired.
+    9. **SupportedCultures [Optional]**: This is the list of locales that application supports currently.You may add/update the resources for other locales and update this configuration if desired.

     > **Note:** Make sure that the values are copied as-is, with no extra spaces.
 The template checks that GUIDs are exactly 36 characters.